mysociety/alaveteli/doc/INSTALL-exim4.md

 (The user ALAVETELI_USER should have write permissions on ALAVETELI_HOME).

-Note that the name and location of the log files created by Exim must match what the `load-exim-logs` script expects, hence the need for the extra `log_file_path` setting.
+Note that the name and location of the log files created by Exim must match what the `load-mail-server-logs` script expects, hence the need for the extra `log_file_path` setting.
 And the `check-recent-requests-sent` scripts expects the logs to contain the `from=<...>` envelope information, so we make the logs more verbose with `log_selector`.